Umaru Musa Yar'Adua: Family

+Umaru Yar'Adua married Turai Yar'Adua in 1975; they had seven children (five daughters and two sons) and several grandchildren.
+Yar'Adua was also married to Hauwa Umar Radda, a sister to politician Dikko Umar Radda.
+Their marriage lasted from 1992 to 1997 and had two sons.

+Their daughter, Zainab, is married to the former Kebbi state governor, Usman Dakingari.
+Another daughter, Nafisa, is married to Isa Yuguda, a former governor of Bauchi state.
+Her sister Maryam is married to Ibrahim Shema, Yar'Adua's successor as Katsina state governor.

+Personality and views

+Yar'Adua was often described as reclusive and "someone who knew their own mind, despite being a quiet man".
+He was also said to be an "austere, earnest, and retiring man."
+In an interview, he stated: "I go to the mosque and I pray as an ordinary person would pray, because I don't want to have problems when I leave office.
+The less you allow power to get to you, the more you are able to adjust when leaving office."

+Early in his presidency, Yar'Adua's critics nicknamed him "Baba-go-slow" due to the lack of changes despite promises of radical progress.

+During his secondary school days at Government College, Keffi, Yar'Adua was said to have read so many James Bond novels that he was given the nickname "007", which remained with him throughout his life among close friends.

+Yar'Adua was a self-described Marxist and was known to criticise his brother's "capitalist" leanings.

 Health

-In 2007, Umaru Yar'Adua, who suffered from a kidney condition, challenged his critics to a game of squash in an endeavor to end speculations about his health.
-On 6 March 2007 he was flown to Germany for medical reasons, further fomenting rumors about his health.
+In 2007, Yar'Adua, who suffered from a kidney condition, challenged his critics to a game of squash in an endeavor to end speculations about his health.
+On 6 March 2007, he was flown to Germany for medical reasons, further fomenting rumors about his health.
 His spokesperson said this was due to stress and quoted Yar'Adua as saying he was fine and would soon be back to campaigning.
 Another report, which was rejected by Yar'Adua's spokesperson, claims that Yar'Adua collapsed after suffering a possible heart attack.

 Wealth

 On 28 June 2007, Yar'Adua publicly revealed his declaration of assets from May (becoming the first Nigerian president to do so), according to which he had ₦856,452,892 (US$5.8 million) in assets, ₦19 million ($0.1 million) of which belonged to his wife.
 He also had ₦88,793,269.77 ($0.5 million) in liabilities.
 This disclosure, which fulfilled a pre-election promise he made, was intended to set an example for other Nigerian politicians and discourage corruption.